grantpalmersamples/ui_component_architecture/README.md

 To illustrate this with a minimal example, I wrote an outline for part of a question flow that allows users to place an order at McDonald’s.

 (In the actual talk, I did a brief code walk.
-The code posted here has some comments that serve as a rough explanation of the pieces, similar to what I discussed when presenting it.
+The code posted here has some comments that provide a rough explanation of the pieces I discussed.
 Hopefully this has been a helpful introduction!)